-- 1. Candidates or their parents / carers should, in the first instance, discuss the application for special consideration with the exams officer/head of department. - 2.
+- 1. Candidates or their parents / carers should, in the first instance, discuss the application for special consideration with the Exams officer and Head of department. - 2.
 If considered eligible, you will be required to complete a form detailing your reasons for special consideration.
 You will be required to provide evidence for your application.
-Please ensure that both you and the exams officer signs the form. - 3.
-The exams team who will process the application with the awarding body.
+Please ensure that both you and the exams officer signs the form

+3. The exams team will process the application with the awarding body.